Starting from:

 Day08

-Departure day is your chance to slow down and savor a final slice of Reykjavik.
-Start with a relaxed breakfast and coffee, take a short waterfront walk by the Old Harbour, and pick up a few Icelandic treats or small design finds for the journey home.
+Enjoy a relaxed final morning in Reykjavík with breakfast and coffee, perhaps followed by a short waterfront walk near the Old Harbour.
+Pick up a few Icelandic treats or small design finds before preparing for your journey home.

 Reykjavík, Iceland © Shutterstock